mdn/content/files/en-us/glossary/accessibility/index.md

 {{GlossarySidebar}}

 **Accessibility** (**A11y**) means enabling as many people as possible to use websites, even when those people's abilities are limited in some way.
-The most common way to achieve this is to make sure assistive technologies works properly to access the content.
-This includes {{glossary("screen reader", "screen readers")}}, screen magnifiers, speech recognition tools, alternative input devices, and other assistive technologies.
+The most common way to achieve this is by ensuring that assistive technologies work properly to access the content.
+These technologies include {{glossary("screen reader", "screen readers")}}, screen magnifiers, speech recognition tools, and alternative input devices.

+You can measure the accessibility of your website by using tools like [Lighthouse](https://developer.chrome.com/docs/lighthouse/accessibility/scoring) and the [Firefox Accessibility Inspector](https://firefox-source-docs.mozilla.org/devtools-user/accessibility_inspector/index.html).

 Web accessibility is formally defined and discussed at the {{Glossary("W3C")}} through the {{Glossary("WAI", "Web Accessibility Initiative (WAI)")}}.

-Accessibility can be inspected or measured by tools like [Lighthouse Accessibility score](https://developer.chrome.com/docs/lighthouse/accessibility/scoring) and [Firefox Accessibility Inspector](https://firefox-source-docs.mozilla.org/devtools-user/accessibility_inspector/index.html).

 ## See also